thephez/dash-docs/_includes/devdoc/guide_dash_features.md

 Beginning ~3 days (1662) blocks prior to a superblock, Sentinel selects one masternode per block to rank proposals.
 This ranking is used to determine what a candidate superblock (or "superblock trigger") should contain.
-Based on the results, it either:

-1. Votes for an existing superblock trigger that matches the one calculated, or
-2. Creates and broadcasts a new superblock trigger if a matching one was not found
+Based on the results, it creates and broadcasts a new superblock trigger if a matching one was not found.

 Each masternode casts only 1 superblock trigger "Yes" vote per superblock cycle.
 It will vote "No" for any other triggers it receives.